 Many overseas insurers, including some reinsurers, operate in the United Kingdom and are significant providers of financial services to the UK economy.
-As with UK insurers, the PRA's supervision of overseas insurers operating in the United Kingdom reflects an assessment of the potential impact of the UK entity on the PRA's objectives, including through risk from overseas, its legal status (branch or subsidiary) and the nature of the home country regulatory regime (if the insurer originates from a non-EEA country).
+As with UK insurers, the PRA's approach to supervision of overseas insurers operating in the United Kingdom reflects an assessment of the nature and potential impact of the UK entity on the PRA's objectives, including through risk from overseas, its legal status (branch or subsidiary) and the nature of the home country regulatory regime (if the insurer originates from a non-EEA country).

-For UK subsidiaries of overseas insurance groups, the PRA has full powers and responsibilities and so its approach is to treat such insurers equivalently to UK-owned insurers, applying its full prudential requirements to the UK subsidiary, including for example stress testing for the most significant insurers.
-Consistent with its objectives, the PRA assesses and limits as necessary the (potentially complex) interlinkages with the rest of the group.
+For UK subsidiaries of overseas insurance groups, the PRA has full powers and responsibilities and so its approach is to treat such insurers in the same way as UK-owned insurers.
+The PRA will apply its full prudential requirements to the UK subsidiary, including for example stress testing for the most significant insurers.